40 Scotland Facts and Trivia Questions

 He wrote a poem called ‘An Address to a Haggis’.

-This is recited every year on Burns Night, where the haggis is brought into the room with bagpipes playing and then someone will say the poem and the haggis is then cut open with a huge sword.
+This is recited every year on Burns Night, where the haggis is brought into the room with bagpipes playing, and then someone will say the poem and the haggis is cut open with a huge sword.

 We take our traditions very seriously in Scotland!